ksu-is/Secure-Password-Generator/README.md

 With my project, I will seek to create a password generator that creates a password that includes a mix of letters, numbers, and special characters.
 If I can add fields for user input in a cohesive manner, I will do so within the code.

 The application can be used by any user that needs to create a secure password.
 Different websites and apps have different password requirements.
 However, some things remain the same.
 Things like a minimum password length, the use of uppercase letters, and special characters.

-1 - I believe that I can do this project solo.